Skip to Main Content

 SUTA contribution rates vary by state.
 The state unemployment agency determines the contribution rates for positive-rated employers and negative-rated employers annually.
 Employers with a positive reserve ratio receive the lowest tax rates, while negative-ratio employers may encounter substantially higher rates.

-You can use this comprehensive resource as your guide to verify the SUTA rates of states relevant to your employees and comply with confidence.
+You can use this comprehensive resource to verify the SUTA rates of states relevant to your employees and comply with confidence.

 FUTA tax